metamorph-inc/openmeta-mms/docs/source/reference_modeling/openmeta_projects/openmeta_projects.rst

 The ``components`` folder is the second key component of an OpenMETA project directory.
-This folder includes the resources associated with all the components that included in the OpenMETA Project.
+This folder includes the resources associated with all the components that are included in the OpenMETA Project.
 In the model file, each component has a reference that points to a subfolder in the ``components`` folder.
 These folders can be renamed, but this action is best done from within GME by adjusting the *Path* attribute of the component in the Object Inspector.

 .. figure:: images/adjusting_component_folder.png
    :alt: Properly Renaming an OpenMETA Component Resource Folder